Tribunal Costs

 • The volume of documents and witnesses involved (e.g. if there have been multiple disciplinary/grievance stages and internal appeals hearings);

-• Interim applications to the Employment Tribunal (e.g. if it is necessary to make or defend applications to amend claims or to provide further information about an existing claim);
+• Interim applications to the Employment Tribunal (e.g. if it is necessary to make or defend applications to amend claims or to provide disclosure of documents);

-• Complex preliminary issues (e.g. if it necessary to attend an initial hearing to determine whether the claimant is disabled before the case can proceed);
+• Complex preliminary issues (e.g. if it necessary to attend an initial hearing to determine matters such as employment status, time limits, or whether the claimant is to be classed disabled);

 • Cases requiring the parties to obtain medical evidence;